nice-game-hints/machinarium/city/penthouse/beads.md

 Move the green beads into the green area by moving the other beads out of their way.
 The two mazes have no effect on each other.

 # Any tips?
-Pay close attention to the number of beads you're moving and amount of space you're moving them into - and know that it's impossible to get stuck, even if it feels like you've run out of moves.
+Pay close attention to the number of beads you're moving; space is limited, to but it's impossible to get stuck, even if it feels like you've run out of moves.

 ## Give me the solutions.
 Load your manual save to return the beads to their starting points, then follow the diagrams below.